Nonprofit

 - Create a flexible treatment for various uses - web, presentations, apparel, print, and most immediately, stickers for an upcoming hackathon.

-I designed a new logo mark collaboratively with the team in less than three weeks
+Designing a new logo mark collaboratively in less than three weeks

 I focused on graphic elements first, since that was most pressing for their upcoming needs.
 I looked at the styling evolution for other brigades and Boston-based companies to get a sense of the landscape.
 Then, I began experimenting with imagery referencing Boston's history.